zam11x/An-argument-for-Shia/README.md

 `Sunan Tirmidhi 2999` \
 `Tafsir Durr ul-Manthur, vol 2, page 231 & 233`

 Hasan and Husain were "our sons", Fatima was "our women", but what about Ali?
 He was neither a son of The Prophet (s) nor his "women", indeed, he was "ourselves".
 He was the self of The Prophet of Allah (s).

+Jabir ibn Abdullah, a Sahabi, says that "ourselves" means The Prophet (s) and Ali. \
+`Tafsir Ibn Kathir, vol 2, page 55`

 If The Prophet (s) is better than any other prophet, then so is his "self", Ali.
 But you might wonder, if he was so virtuous, why didn't Allah make him a prophet?
 Allah blessed Ali with the rank of an "Imam", which is higher than the rank of prophethood.
 In verse 124 of Surah al-Baqara, we see that Ibrahim was promoted from being just a prophet, to also being an Imam:

 "Ibrahim was tested by his lord with certain commandments, which he fulfilled, Allah said, surely, I will make you an Imam for the people."